 Cruise ships are another popular transport choice for travellers hoping to explore Stockholm and beyond.

-Stockholm’s public transport system is safe, efficient and free, operating into the early hours of the night making it an easy system to navigate even after a couple of drinks!
+Stockholm’s public transport system is safe, efficient and clean, operating into the early hours of the night making it an easy system to navigate, even after a couple of drinks!

 SL, Stockholm Public Transport, operates all buses, metro lines, commuter trains, trams and some ferry lines in the city.
-Buying a pre-paid ticket card (like an Oyster card for London) and top this up for when you travel.
+Buying a pre-paid ticket card (like London’s Oyster card) and topping this up can save you money.

-You can also buy 24, 72-hour and 7-day tickets.
+You can also buy 24, 72-hour and 7-day tickets starting from SEK115.
 Ticket machines, booths and most newsagents sell tickets.

 From the central station you can walk to most places, but for attractions further afield you can act like a local and hop on a bike!
 Cycle paths are located everywhere, making this a bike-friendly city.
 There are several rental options available.

 Hotels are spread out across the city.
 For gay travellers, stay close to the Central Station for the best access to attractions and the gay nightlife.
 Cheaper options can be found further away from the historic part.

 For our list of recommended hotels, view our Gay Stockholm Hotels page.